 We cannot accept applications from the following:

-- Organisations that do not directly provide accommodation to homeless young people (16-25-year-olds)
+- organisations that do not directly assist homeless young people (16–25-year-olds) to move on to their own accommodation

 We can fund

-This grant is for the provision of items (see below) for a young person aged between 16 and 25 years old who has a room in a partner organisation’s accommodation.
+This grant is for the provision of items for a young person aged between 16 and 25 years old who is receiving support from a Centrepoint Partnering Scheme member organisation to move on to their own accommodation.

 Items purchased with the funding must meet the following criteria:

-- Items are chosen by the young person and personalise their space (in a way that reflects their own identity and preferences)
+- Items are chosen by the young person and personalise their new accommodation (in a way that reflects their own identity and preferences)

 These criteria will guide your approval of requested items from the young people but any items that you are unsure about can be checked with Centrepoint at grants@centrepoint.org.